 Generations is sometimes compared with other homeschool programs.

-Here are two programs they tend to be compared to often.
+Here are a few programs they tend to be compared to often.

 Masterbooks vs Generations